Compassionate Release: Incapacitation of Spouse or Partner

 - The prisoner's criminal history, including the nature of the current offense, unresolved detainers, supervised release violations and the length of sentence and amount of time served.

-- The prisoner's personal history, including current age, age at time of arrest and institutional adjustment -- including disciplinary infractions.
+- The prisoner's personal history, including current age, age at the time of arrest and institutional adjustment -- including disciplinary infractions.

 - The prisoner's release plans, including employment, medical and financial plans.